Kylie Thurley, Digital Officer

 8. What would be your Plan B?

-What would you be doing if you didn't work at Brooke?
-I previously worked with horses, teaching riding and always had a keen interest in the veterinary side of things, so I probably would be an Equine Vet Nurse.
+I previously worked with horses, running an equestrian centre and always had a keen interest in the veterinary side of things, so I would be an equine vet if I could!

 9. What do you do after work?